 Palm Beach Opera Benenson Young Artist and Bailey Apprentice Artist Auditions

-The Apprentice Artist Program of Palm Beach Opera is an opportunity for 10 recent graduates of universities and conservatories to continue building their experience in a professional setting through community engagement and cover assignments, while also benefiting from a rigorous training schedule under the guidance of a supportive resident staff and guest faculty.
-The ideal candidate is an enthusiastic ambassador for the art form who is eager to further develop their craft.
-Participants are generally in their mid-20s.
+The Cornelia T. Bailey Apprentice Artist Program of Palm Beach Opera is an opportunity for 10 recent graduates of universities and conservatories to continue building their experience in a professional setting through cover assignments and concert performances, while also benefiting from the same rigorous training schedule under the guidance of an outstanding resident music staff and guest faculty.
+Participants are typically in their mid-20s.

 Each Young Artist will:

 - Gain mainstage experience in supporting and comprimario roles

 - Cover appropriate leading roles in mainstage productions